How to Get a Bill of Sale in North Carolina

 How to Complete a Bill of Sale Form in North Carolina

 Motorists are required to present a North Carolina bill of sale agreement as part of the required documentation needed for a motor vehicle bought from a dealer in order to begin a title transfer procedure.
-To obtain a bill of sale online, individuals are encouraged to click here to get a template immediately and expedite the procedure.
-The NC blank bill of sale must be completed with the following information:
+In any case, a generic bill of sale PDF must be completed with the following information:

 - Vehicle information, including the:

 - Make and model.

 - Vehicle identification number (VIN).